dragos-efy/efy/README.md

 Live demo & Documentation at: https://efy.ooo/ui

-Local demo: just clone this repo & open the html file.
+Local demo: just download the files & open the html one.

 ## Can I use it commercially?